 Your credit report has clues and insights that you can use to improve your score.
 It’s a useful companion on your quest to build credit, but your credit report has another advantage.
 The credit bureaus aren’t perfect, and your credit report may have errors.
 Disputing errors that are hurting your score can have an immediate impact and help you gain a few points, depending on the nature of the errors.
 You can get a free copy of your credit report from each major credit bureau once a year.

-Credit reports can also tip you off on suspicious activity in your account.
+Credit reports can also tip you off on suspicious activity in your credit file.
 If you find new accounts on your credit report that you do not recognize, it can be a sign of fraud.
 Someone may have your personal information and might be using it to open lines of credit.
 These activities can hurt your credit score, but that’s not the only concern if someone has your personal information.
 You can freeze your credit record at any time to stop people who have stolen your identity.

 Most people don’t become identity theft, but it’s a risk to consider.
 Checking your credit report occasionally will keep you protected.